desklabs/Desk-CSV-Importer/README.md

 `cd Desk.com-CSV-to-Case`

-Since we have RVM installed, the files .ruby-version and .ruby-gemset will team RVM to always switch to the proper version and gemset when we enter the directory.
+Since we have RVM installed, the files .ruby-version and .ruby-gemset will tell RVM to always switch to the proper version and gemset when we enter the directory.
 A new gemset will be created for us the first time we enter the directory.